 Time.
 Finding the time to travel, shoot, edit, and take care of the business side of photography is the biggest challenge.
-I have a full time non-photography job, and a family, which at the moment take priority.
+I have a full-time non-photography job, and a family, which at the moment take priority.
 Balancing all of that is tough, so often photography sadly takes a back seat (for now).

 What type of session do you look forward to the most vs what type of session you most often do?

-Being mainly a travel and landscape photographer, every road trip, weekend away, vacation, and even business trip has the potential to be a photography “session” for me.
+Being mainly a travel and landscape photographer, every road trip, weekend away, vacation, and even a business trip has the potential to be a photography “session” for me.
 I try to take a camera with me on every trip, because I never know what new sights I’ll come across.
 While I don’t generally do portraiture, I do photograph my daughter quite a bit.

 What has been your most memorable session and why?